 Previous students have: Performed financial analysis, participated in client presentations, and worked directly with the founder of an investment management firm; collected and analyzed market intelligence for a startup energy company; and worked as strategic operations analysts for a start-up billing and payment company.

-What it is: Considered as an elective, the GATE includes an academic component.
-You will study the business, culture, economy, and politics of a country or region before travelling to the region.
-Travelling within the region will typically be for one to two weeks of visits with multinational corporations, local enterprises, government agencies, partner schools, alumni, and others in the region.
+What it is: Considered as an optional course offering, the China Travel Experience (CTE) includes an academic component.
+You will study the business, culture, economy, and politics of China before travelling to the region.
+Travelling within the region will typically be for one to two weeks and includes visits with multinational corporations, local enterprises, government agencies, partner schools, alumni, and others in the region.

 - Corporate Visits

 What they are: On-site meetings with executives where you gain a deeper understanding of specific industries and companies.
 Most visits also include sessions to discuss entry-level employment opportunities and hiring processes.